-We depart early this morning and transfer by coach to the Sunnylands Historic Estate, on Bob Hope Drive, Rancho Mirage.
+This morning, we transfer by coach to the Sunnylands Historic Estate, on Bob Hope Drive, Rancho Mirage.
 Designed by A. Quincy Jones, Sunnylands was the winter residence of Ambassadors Walter and Leonore Annenberg from 1966 to 2009.
 Recasting the English-style country estate in Californian terms, Sunnylands couples bold modernist geometry and exposed structure with elegant interiors, museum-quality art works, a private cinema and nine-hole golf course.
 Artworks by Picasso, Wyeth and Arp sit alongside Tang Dynasty ceramics.
 The historic residence, where the Annenbergs entertained presidents, royalty, celebrities, and international leaders, was left by them for high-level retreats devoted to international understanding.
 Our tour will reveal the history and architecture of the estate, along with its art collection and gardens.

-Following a light lunch, we continue our coach journey to Los Angeles.
+Following lunch, we continue our coach journey to Los Angeles.
 After some time to check-in at the Omni Los Angeles at California Plaza, we take a short orientation walk in the vicinity of the hotel located atop historic Bunker Hill in the heart of downtown Los Angeles.
-Nearby landmarks include the Museum of Contemporary Art (MOCA), the Broad Art Museum, the Walt Disney Concert Hall designed by Frank Gehry, and the Cathedral of Our Lady of the Angels designed by award-winning Spanish architect Rafael Moneo.
-(Overnight Los Angeles) BL
+Nearby landmarks include the Museum of Contemporary Art (MOCA), the Broad Art Museum, and the Cathedral of Our Lady of the Angels designed by award-winning Spanish architect Rafael Moneo.
+(Overnight Los Angeles) B

-Day 4: Thursday 3 May, Los Angeles
+Day 4: Thursday 18 April, Los Angeles